In this guide, we are going to share the complete on page SEO checklist we follow at TechNerds.

 Make sure your website has an SSL certificate

-Google doesn’t rank your pages if you don’t have it.
+Google doesn’t rank your pages if you don’t have them.

 It labels your website as “not secure”